haribharadwaj/SNAPlabCovid19ResponsePlan/README.rst

   **If you are in Indiana**, please see the `IU health coronavirus page <https://iuhealth.org/find-medical-services/coronavirus>`_ for information including obtaining a free screening (which starts with a "virtual" visit).
-* For self-isolating due to travel (either by air anywhere, or by any means returning from out of state), we will follow the same steps recommended by the CDC for those returning from international travel (i.e., self isolation for a 14-day period and the proper steps to discontinue self isolatio).
+* For self-isolating due to travel (either by air anywhere, or by any means returning from out of state), we will follow the same steps recommended by the CDC for those returning from international travel (i.e., self isolation as if we think we may have been exposed for a 14-day period and the proper steps to discontinue self isolation).

 It is unlikely that we will *need* to come into work, but in case we do
 =======================================================================